 Shannon is wife of Alex and Muma to the youngest generation of Millers.
 A graduate of Carson Newman College and stay-at-home mom until the babies fledged, she worked some time with Mossy Creek Network on environmental issues, but now enjoys retirement by imagining pastures as great big pollinator nursery gardens and teaching granbabies basic soil health.
 She is most delighted when Alex takes extra trouble to skip around the milkweed when he’s bushhogging.

 Bran, our oldest son, attended University of Tennessee and has been managing electronics and clothing retail stores for several years.
 Now he's returning home to join our team in a Marketing and Ecommerce function and help us make this business sustainable for future generations!

-Wyn, daughter of Alex and Shannon, is primarily engaged with the farm in an advisory and experimental capacity.
+Wyn, daughter of Alex and Shannon, works full-time on the farm, doing whatever needs done at the time.
 Her interests lie in improving soil health to manage water quality, and developing more diverse and resilient land management strategies to incorporate increasingly rich ecosystem services into the existing farmland mosaic.
 For instance, she was ecstatic to discover that a few years after taking the entire cattle herd off pesticides, quail (or "bob-whites") returned to the farm, and she began to hear the bird songs she had missed from her youth.
 She is a licensed landscape architect and holds degrees from Warren Wilson College and the University of Tennessee.
 She frequently plays the part of an environmental educator with public and non-profit partners.
 She also enjoys animal husbandry, and is the only person that knows where to find wild ginseng growing on the farm.

 Ian, son of Alex, is the youngest of the Miller siblings.
 Married to Kristen and fantastic father of four, he is pursuing his interest in farm operations and management by working towards a Professional MBA at the University of TN, where he also holds a degree in Sociology.
 He enjoys participating in our cattle and hog operations, and has been helping develop the farm's "DIY Kitchen" and refrigeration facilities.
 Most importantly, he also supports the farm through raising the next generation!
 He currently works in asset management at Nyrstar Tennessee.